-During the period on academic probation, the student will be subject to the terms of an official Academic Deficiency Plan as developed by the Director of Student Success, which may include a course to develop appropriate skills.
+During the period on academic probation, the student will be subject to the terms of an official Academic Deficiency Plan as developed by the office of Academic Success, which may include a course to develop appropriate skills.
 Students who fail to meet the terms of the Academic Deficiency Plan within the time allotted will be subject to Academic Suspension.

 First-time, full-time freshmen students who have not met the policy for good academic standing may be granted a one-time appeal by the Provost and Vice President of Academic Affairs.
-Appeals must be sent by email to [academicaffairs@etbu.edu](mailto:academicaffairs@etbu.edu) before the end of the first class day of the standard semester following notification of probation.
-If the appeal is granted, the student must meet with the Director of Student Success, located in the Office of Academic Success, to complete an Academic Deficiency Plan to remain in good academic standing.
+Appeals must be sent by email to academicaffairs@etbu.edu before the end of the first class day of the standard semester following notification of probation.
+If the appeal is granted, the student must meet with a staff member in the office of Academic Success, to complete an Academic Deficiency Plan to remain in good academic standing.

-Students on Academic Probation are not eligible for participation in NCAA athletics.
+Students on Academic Probation are not eligible for participation in NCAA athletics or club sports.